-Dome: Small The I1 has an impregnated fine cloth silk dome diaphragm for a linear, diameter smooth sound, with a high-loss rubber suspension to damp edge modes and impregnated silk resonances.
-The dome is of extremely low mass and is much less textile dome with susceptible to mechanical deformation than other designs, and yet yields a high-loss rubber smooth response over the extent of its range.
-At Hybrid Audio Technologies, suspension. we feel larger diaphragm tweeters sound heavy and unremarkable, lack detail in the upper treble frequencies, have undesirable polar response, and are difficult to install.
+Small diameter impregnated silk textile dome with high-loss rubber suspension.
+The I1 has an impregnated fine cloth silk dome diaphragm for a linear, smooth sound, with a high-loss rubber suspension to damp edge modes and resonances.
+The dome is of extremely low mass and is much less susceptible to mechanical deformation than other designs, and yet yields a smooth response over the extent of its range.
+At Hybrid Audio Technologies, we feel larger diaphragm tweeters sound heavy and unremarkable, lack detail in the upper treble frequencies, have undesirable polar response, and are difficult to install.
 Additionally, we find metal dome tweeters to be harsh, brittle, and sound unrealistic.
-As a small diameter, soft-dome tweeter, the I1 is the antithesis of large diaphragm and metal-dome tweeters, for the effective and convincing reproduction of treble frequencies.
-Voice Coil and The motor assembly is "conventional dynamic", with a compact neodymium Motor System: magnet structure to ensure a small footprint size and shallow depth.
-A 25mm perforated grille protects the dome.
-The voice coil is ferrofluid cooled and Complimentary damped, and the tweeter housing consists of extruded plastic with three design. different mounting options in component set mode, giving the end-user flexibility in not only placement of the I1 but also in physical installation.
-Tweeter Passive The tweeter's protection circuit and crossover filter is a very high-quality, Crossover: Low- low-tolerance Mylar capacitor that has been affixed to the midbass frame.
-Tolerance Mylar The set ships as a coaxial set, and is ready to install.
-Should the end-user Capacitor want to connect the tweeter in component set mode, simply unscrew the tweeter, remotely mount the tweeter, and extend wiring back to the midbass terminals for re-connection to the tweeter output posts.
-Refer to Page 10 for more details on how to convert from coaxial to component set.
+As a small diameter. soft-dome tweeter, the I1 is the antithesis of large diaphragm and metal-dome tweeters, for the effective and convincing reproduction of treble frequencies.

+Voice Coil and Motor System

+25mm complimentary design.
+The motor assembly is "conventional dynamic", with a compact neodymium magnet structure to ensure a small footprint size and shallow depth.
+A perforated grille protects the dome.
+The voice coil is ferrofluid cooled and damped, and the tweeter housing consists of extruded plastic with three different mounting options in component set mode, giving the end-user flexibility in not only placement of the I1 but also in physical installation.

+Tweeter Passive Crossover

+Low-Tolerance Mylar Capacitor.
+The tweeter's protection circuit and crossover filter is a very high-quality, low-tolerance Mylar capacitor that has been affixed to the midbass frame.
+An outboard crossover "box" is not included for empirical reasons, explained here: